-The main part of the cathedral was built in thirty-eight years (1220-1258), remarkable given its size and the technology available at the time.
+The main part of the cathedral was built over thirty-eight years (between 1220 and 1258), a remarkable feat given its size and the technology available at the time.

 In the ancient candle-lit cathedral I sat one row behind the singers in an intricately carved stall and listened as their voices soared.

 Although I stumbled over them, I love the hyphenated names.
-Some combination of The Hobbit, Wind In The Willows and Winnie-The-Pooh.
+They seem compatible with The Hobbit, Wind In The Willows, and Winnie-The-Pooh.

 Horse escort to Stow-on-the-Wold

 The first day’s hike went well.
 Cold in the morning, warm in the afternoon.
-The track varied between muddy bridal trails, grassy meadows, woodland paths and surfaced lanes.
+The track varied between muddy bridal trails, grassy meadows, woodland paths, and surfaced lanes.
 Much of it was uphill.
-I skirted several farms and flushed dozens of pheasants.
-Climbed stiles and passed through field gates.
-The farmers grant right-of-way but expect walkers to close the gates behind them.
+I skirted several farms, flushed dozens of pheasants, climbed stiles, and passed through field gates.
+The farmers grant right-of-way, but expect walkers to close the gates behind them.

 At Donnington Manor I entered a pasture.
 Two horses in blankets greeted me and walked next to me as I crossed the pasture.
 Like escorts, one beside me and one behind.
 When I took a step, they took a step.
 When I stopped, they stopped.
 I stroked their foreheads several times.
 Quite funny.
 I assume they escort every hiker through their pasture in exchange for head scratches.

-Stow-on-the-Wold sits on top of an eight-hundred-feet hill, the highest in the Cotswolds, and once the site of an Iron-Age fort and Roman town.
+Stow-on-the-Wold sits on top of an eight-hundred-foot hill, the highest in the Cotswolds, and once the site of an Iron Age fort and Roman town.
 Its name means “holy place on a hill.”
-For centuries it was a major sheep market, where as many as twenty-thousand were sold in a day.
+For centuries it was a major sheep market, where as many as twenty thousand were sold in a day.
 Many of the elegant homes and churches in the Cotswolds were built with wool money.

-The Royalist Hotel has been dated to 987 and is perhaps the oldest hotel in England.
+The Royalist Hotel dates to 987 and is perhaps the oldest hotel in England.
 Also on the square is a set of leg stocks for publicly humiliating any wrongdoers.

-The b&b owner at the Limes had to leave for a medical emergency but left a key so I could get in.
-Dinner at the Queen’s Head, dating to 1630.
-Stone walls, fireplace, low ceilings, flagstone floor, mismatched wooden tables and chairs, framed photos, menu on a chalkboard and dogs on the floor.
+The B&B owner at the Limes had to leave for a medical emergency but left a key so I could get in.
+I ate dinner at the Queen’s Head, dating to 1630.
+Stone walls, fireplace, low ceilings, flagstone floor, mismatched wooden tables and chairs, framed photos, menu on a chalkboard, and dogs on the floor.
 The perfect pub.

-I stopped at the Old Mill in Lower Slaughter for handmade ice cream, as recommended by the guidebooks.
+I stopped at the Old Mill in Lower Slaughter for handmade ice cream.
 Rum-and-raisin.
 The quaint village and the mill are on the River Eye.
 Like many of the villages in the Cotswolds, Lower Slaughter looks like a set for a PBS drama.

 As I was buying a cup of coffee for the trail, riders rode their horses English-style through the village.
 I headed out of town, moving slowly through the mud.
 My “waterproof” hiking shoes were still soaked from yesterday.
 Still, the landscape was beautiful and I tried to imagine it in sunlight.